 You may be left with only a fire pit and a place to park.
 Or nothing at all.

 Make sure to check and confirm that at least electricity and water is included with your campground…unless you don’t want it.
-But then the I don’t know why you’re reading this post…
+But then, I don’t know why you’re reading this post…

-You may have to call the site.
+You may have to call the campground.
 I’ve found that many camping websites can be, let’s say, uninformative.
 And don’t get me started on how outdated they look!

 So make sure that you have access to a plug-in station and you’ll be fine.

 If you need regular wires to connect your RV to the power station, Camco makes quality cables that last for decades.
-(If you don’t believe me, puruse the 2,100+ reviews on Amazon).
+(If you don’t believe me, peruse the 2,100+ reviews on Amazon).